PamVanLonden/Portfolio/README.md

 3. Push your MERN stack project to a GitHub repository.
 4. at Render:
     1. Sign up using your GitHub account.
-    2. Create a New Web Service:
+    2. Create a New Web Service (backend):
     3. Connect your GitHub repository.
 Branch is main.
     4. Update settings
         main branch